INTERNATIONAL CURRENT STUDENTS

 • Bachelor of Communication Studies

-• Bachelor of Early Childhood Curriculum Studies
+• Bachelor of Early Childhood Curriculum Studies (and diploma exit)

-• Bachelor of Fine Arts, Music Theatre Performance Major
+• Bachelor of Fine Arts, Music Theatre Performance major

-• Bachelor of Psychiatric Nursing
+• Bachelor of Psychiatric Nursing (and diploma exit)

 • Bachelor of Science in Nursing